EthEmbedded/Raspi-Eth-Install/README.md

 - Power Supply for Raspberry Pi(minimum 5VDC 1Amp micro USB)
 - Ethernet cable (to connect to available, DHCP enabled, internet router)

-##### Note: although 64GB is not necessary, as the ethereum blockchain grows you will need the room to 				store it.
-Another strong suggestion is to use Class 10 SanDisk Ultra or Extreme models with 				higher R/W speeds
+##### Note: although 64GB is not immediately necessary, as the ethereum blockchain grows you will need the room to 		store it.
+(At least until SPV is available) Another strong suggestion is to use Class 10 SanDisk Ultra or Extreme models with higher R/W speeds
 ### Optional Materials:
 - HDMI cable
 - Monitor with HDMI input(or apropriate adapter)